 Kovaaks CSGO Routine Perfect Warmup

-Routine warm up is separate to training your aim, you only do one at a time.
+Routine warm-up is separate from training your aim, you only do one at a time.

 Play 15 minutes in total until you feel that you have good control of the mouse and you are completely warmed up.